FAQs

 - Right-sized design to provide a solution according to the specific state’s needs

 While EPR laws vary from state to state, for the most part obligated Producers are required to register with the approved PRO or in some cases submit an independent program plan.
 If not, they could face state-imposed penalties.
-Registering with Interchange 360 helps companies producing applicable products comply with EPR laws.
+Registering with LPMA powered by Interchange 360 helps companies producing applicable products comply with EPR laws.

 Why does my company have to sign a separate Participation Agreement for each state?